 The four shapes currently available are a combination of classic and contemporary styles, with the construction varying to give each its signature look.
 The Beale’s short, tapered, oak legs, square arms and low sitting frame give it a modern, clean-cut aesthetic.
 The Highmore, on the other hand, has rounded arms and a classic curvaceous silhouette.
 If it’s versatility you’re after, meet the Egerton, which features gently sloping arms and sumptuous seat cushions.
 Last, but not least, is the Radcliffe, the embodiment of minimalism, with simple lines and flared arms.
 Completing the collection is the Fanshawe Footstool, a simple, elegant all-rounder, whose two shapes can also be made to match.

-All styles are available in three fabrics: Belgian linen (stonewashed or laundered) and OKA’s exclusive range of sumptuous cotton velvet.
-With 18 shades, ranging from a neutral Oyster-hued linen to a dense Charcoal velvet, and a whole spectrum of bold hues in between, you’re bound to find a colour that perfectly complements whatever interior scheme you’re planning; or refresh your existing one.
+In total, our Tailored by OKA fabrics are offered in 28 shades, ranging from neutral Oyster-hued linen to a dense Charcoal velvet, and a whole spectrum of bold hues in between.
+You’re bound to find a colour that perfectly complements whatever interior scheme you’re planning.